senahuel33-design/aws-s3-static-website/README.md

 Unlike the manual setup, this approach allows the infrastructure to be deployed in a consistent, repeatable, and automated way.

+This approach eliminates manual configuration errors and allows the infrastructure to be reproducible and version-controlled.
 ---

 ### 🏗️ Architecture Deployed